interactiveaudiolab/penn/README.md

                            device=device)
 ```

-A harmonicity metric similar to the Crepe confidence score can also be
+A periodicity metric similar to the Crepe confidence score can also be
-extracted by passing `return_harmonicity=True` to `torchcrepe.predict`.
+extracted by passing `return_periodicity=True` to `penne.predict`.

-By default, `torchcrepe` uses Viterbi decoding on the softmax of the network
+By default, `penne` uses Viterbi decoding on the softmax of the network
 output.
 This is different than the original implementation, which uses a
 weighted average near the argmax of binary cross-entropy probabilities.
 The argmax operation can cause double/half frequency errors.
 These can be